 Let us recall Our Lady’s visit to her cousin Elizabeth as described in Saint Luke’s Gospel.
 Mother Teresa calls the Annunciation “Our Lady’s First Holy Communion Day.”
 What did Mary do as soon as she had conceived the Christchild?
 She went out and helped her cousin Elizabeth with all sorts of tasks.
 Does my reception of Holy Communion prompt me to charity toward my neighbor?

-If you have trouble calling Mary “the Mother of God,” consider this: When we emphasize the fact that Mary is “the Mother of God,” we underscore Jesus’ divinity.
+If you have difficulty calling Mary “the Mother of God,” consider this: When we emphasize the fact that Mary is “the Mother of God,” we underscore Jesus’ divinity.
 When, on the other hand, we emphasize the fact that Mary is “the Mother of God,” we underscore Christ’s humanity.
 Thus, in honoring Mary as “the Mother of God,” we say more about her Son Jesus than we do about Mary herself.
 We affirm that Jesus Christ is true God and true Man.

 The Third Joyful Mystery- The Nativity of Our Lord